FTCE CS Preparation Course

 Classes and Object-Oriented Programming

-This module is an introduction to the basics of Object Oriented Programming in Java, which is a powerful programming paradigm.
-Teachers will learn how objects store data and interact with each other in Java programs.
-Teachers learn how to design and implement classes and extend classes using inheritance.
+In this module, you will learn the basics of Object Oriented Programming in Java, which is a powerful programming paradigm.
+You learn how objects store data and interact with each other in Java programs.
+You will design and implement classes and extend classes using inheritance.

 Data Structures